mverwe/JetToyHI/README.md

 ## Install on lxplus

+If you don't have an lxplus account, you can request one here: https://account.cern.ch/account/Externals/

 First install fastjet and the contrib package (you only have to do this once)
 ```sh
 ssh -Y <username>@lxplus.cern.ch